Skip to main content

 1. Geno Smith delivers in the clutch.
 Though not spectacular, Smith's final passing line was solid (18 of 28, 207 yards, 2 TDs).
 The tape was better.
 Smith found himself in a duel of veteran quarterbacks and came through in key spots all afternoon, finding DK Metcalf on a beautiful strike down the middle of the field for an important touchdown just before halftime, then capitalized on an Atlanta roughing the passer penalty by lofting a pass to Kenneth Walker III for a fantastic touchdown connection on the very next play.
 As he has for most of the season, Smith steadied Seattle's ship offensively and avoided the crushing mistakes that cost the Seahawks dearly in their last three games (all losses).
 I won't say this is a turning point, but it certainly was an encouraging performance from Smith and the Seahawks.

 2. Kirk Cousins, Falcons melt down.
-Atlanta made a strong statement with their second half-opening drive, covering 79 yards on a balanced 14-play drive that saw Cousins complete all seven of his attempts and finish with a touchdown pass to Drake London to answer Seattle's half-ending touchdown drive.
+Atlanta made a strong statement with its second half-opening drive, covering 79 yards on a balanced 14-play drive that saw Cousins complete all seven of his attempts and finish with a touchdown pass to Drake London to answer Seattle's half-ending touchdown drive.
 The 17-14 score suggested the Falcons were very much in this game -- until they weren't.
 A Cousins fumble produced a Seahawks touchdown, and when London dropped an on-target throw from Cousins (resulting in an interception), the pressure mounted.
 It officially overwhelmed them a drive later, when Cousins missed his mark for an ugly interception, ending both his day and the Falcons' hopes of fighting back into a game that was, for a time, very winnable.
 Prior to Sunday, the Falcons had proven themselves as a scrappy bunch that refused to go down easily.
 They'll need to study this tape closely to understand how to avoid wasting a strong day from Bijan Robinson (21 attempts for 103 yards and one touchdown) and stay in the fight for four quarters.

 3. Seattle's defense is coming around.
 After giving up 35 points per game in their three consecutive losses from Weeks 4-6, the Seahawks morphed into an aggressive and opportunistic defense Sunday, forcing three turnovers.
 All three came in succession and took a 10-point game and blew it open, starting with Boye Mafe's strip sack of Cousins, which Derick Hall returned 64 yards for a touchdown.
 The next two possessions ended in Cousins interceptions, helping the Seahawks stymie a Falcons comeback attempt and push their lead out to 20, effectively ending Atlanta's hopes with half of a quarter left to play.
 It was a dramatically different performance on the scoreboard because of these turnovers, and despite allowing Atlanta to rack up 385 yards of offense, the Seahawks stiffened in the key moments, forcing the Falcons to settle for field goal attempts.
-In total, it wasn't a shut down performance, but it certainly was encouraging for Mike Macdonald's group.
+In total, it wasn't a shut-down performance, but it certainly was encouraging for Mike Macdonald's group.

-Next Gen Stats insight from Seahawks-Falcons (via NFL Pro): Despite facing his highest pressure rate this season (50 percent), Geno Smith thrived amid the chaos, completing 7 of 13 attempts for 123 yards and two touchdowns.
+Next Gen Stats Insight from Seahawks-Falcons (via NFL Pro): Despite facing his highest pressure rate this season (50 percent), Geno Smith thrived amid the chaos, completing 7 of 13 attempts for 123 yards and two touchdowns.

-NFL Research: After finishing with the third-most such games from 2022-2023, Geno Smith had multiple passing touchdowns in a game for the first time in 2024 in Sunday's win.
+NFL Research: After finishing with the third-most such games from 2022-23, Geno Smith had multiple passing touchdowns in a game for the first time in 2024 in Sunday's win.

 Buffalo Bills 34, Tennessee Titans 10